astropy/astropy/docs/io/fits/usage/verification.rst

 This option will try to fix any FITS standard violations.
 It is not always possible to fix such violations.
 In general, there are two kinds of FITS standard violations: fixable and non-fixable.
-For example, if a keyword has a floating number with an exponential notation in lower case 'e' (e.g. 1.23e11) instead of the upper case 'E' as required by the FITS standard, it is a fixable violation.
+For example, if a keyword has a floating number with an exponential notation in lower case 'e' (e.g., 1.23e11) instead of the upper case 'E' as required by the FITS standard, it is a fixable violation.
 On the other hand, a keyword name like 'P.I.' is not fixable, since it will not know what to use to replace the disallowed periods.
 If a violation